-The virus can transfer from the maternal blood to the baby’s body through the placenta.
 Babies born with CMV infection are said to have congenital CMV infection.
-Most babies with CMV infection do not show symptoms, but health troubles may develop later (2).
+While most babies with CMV infection do not exhibit any symptoms, they might develop some health issues later (2).

-Read to learn about the transmission, symptoms, diagnosis, treatment, and prevention of CMV infection in babies.
+Read this post to learn about the modes of transmission, symptoms, diagnosis, treatment, and prevention of CMV infection in babies.

 Causes Of CMV Infection In Babies

 CMV infections are contagious and can spread through bodily fluids.
 Below are the various ways a baby could catch CMV and develop an infection (3).

 - Transmission of the virus from the mother to the fetus through the placenta, causing congenital CMV infection.
 Around 40% of babies born to women with CMV infection during pregnancy will develop congenital CMV infection (4).

 - Transmission of the virus from the mother to the baby through vaginal fluids during vaginal delivery.
 It is called perinatal CMV infection.